dask/dask/docs/source/setup.rst

       ``Scheduler`` and ``Worker`` objects from Python as part of a distributed Tornado TCP application.
 This page is useful for those building custom frameworks.
+    - :doc:`Docker <setup/docker>` containers are available and may be useful in a few of the above solutions.

 .. toctree::
    :maxdepth: 1